Photography by Laurie Mahood, with contributions from Snowdragon Photography.

 The Mahoods were the Featured Sculptors in Vancouver's 2001 P.N.E.
 Prize Home, during their big fall fair and exhibition.
 Sadly, 9/11 happened before the contracts were signed, and as a personal consequence, all their sales and contracts - changed their minds and canceled.

 Teddy and Laurie sold their 10 acre Denman Island paradise and moved to Lone Butte, near 100 Mile House, BC, buying a big commercial building and opening their Gallery.
 Most big sales still happened during sales trips to Vancouver and Whistler, so when Family Called, Teddy and Laurie, moved to the beautiful Kootenay region of British Columbia and now live in the remote community of Kingsgate, near Creston.

 They both do design.
 Teddy does most of the carving, burning, wire brushing and sanding, and Laurie also carves, and does final carving and cleaning and adds color to their creations with paint and stain.

 They enjoy a quiet life surrounded by nature, with their Great Danes.
-Shown here are 3 generations with Alixx (mantle), Apache Sioux (harlequin) and Miss Kitty (black mantle).
+Shown here are 2 generations with Alixx (mantle) and her son, Apache Sioux (harlequin); and newcomer, Coco (fawn harlequin).
 Now and then, they raise a litter of puppies.
-New puppy, Coco joined them in May, 2018, and Coco is expecting a litter of puppies just a few days after New Years 2020.